NMDlamini/EswaClansApp-/README.md

 cd front-end
 npm start
 ```
-Done!
-Now open localhost:3000 in your browser.
+Should now be Ready to use!
+Open localhost:3000 in your browser.